History of NewVIc

 A school was first opened on the site as the municipal Plaistow Secondary School in 1926.
 In 1945 this became Plaistow Grammar School (later known as Plaistow County Grammar School) which in 1972 merged with Faraday Secondary Modern School to become Cumberland Comprehensive School.

 On conversion to a sixth form college student numbers grew at a dramatic rate, increasing from 750 in the first year to over 2,000 in the 2002/3 academic year and more than 2,500 in 2009/10.
 The college was led from 1991 to 2008 by Sid Hughes, who won a Lifetime Achievement Award in the Teaching Awards of 2005 and was awarded an honorary degree by University of East London on retiring from NewVIc.
-The current Principal is Eddie Playfair, who has been in place since 2008.
+The current Principal is Mandeep Gill who started new in 2018.

 New Learning Resources Centre